word-sys/puls/README.md

 cd puls
 ```

-**2. Build the project:**
+**2. Build the optimized release:**
-For an optimized release build, run:
 ```bash
 cargo build --release
 ```
 The final executable will be located at `target/release/puls`.
-You can then install it using the same steps outlined in the Installation section above.
+You can then install it using the same `mv` command described in the Installation section above.

 ---

-### Optional Dependencies
+### Optional Dependencies (Full Mode Only)

-For full functionality, PULS relies on external services and libraries being available on your system.
+For full functionality, the default mode of PULS relies on external services.
+These are not required for Safe Mode.

-*   **Docker/Podman:** For container monitoring to function, the Docker daemon must be running and accessible to the user running PULS.
+*   **Docker/Podman:** The Docker daemon must be running and accessible for container monitoring to function.
-*   **NVIDIA GPU Support:** For GPU monitoring, the official NVIDIA drivers must be installed, which provide the `libnvidia-ml.so` library on Linux or `nvml.dll` on Windows.
-If these are not found, the GPU sections will correctly show "N/A".
+*   **NVIDIA GPU Support:** The official NVIDIA drivers must be installed, providing the `libnvidia-ml.so` library.
+If not found, the GPU sections will show "N/A".

 ---